hernandoit/AboutMe/README.md

 Software Engineer with over 2 years of experience in front-end and back-end development.
 Versatility in quickly adapting to new coding conventions is combined with a 'can-do' attitude.
-Independent working habits, an analytical mindset, and the versatility to resolve multifaceted issues despite the challenges of changing priorities, imminent deadlines, and differing team agendas.
+Independent working habits, an analytical mindset, and the versatility to resolve multifaceted issues despite the challenges of changing priorities, imminent deadlines, and differing team
+agendas.
 Characterized throughout employment and academic life as a self-starter; an individual committed to delivering solutions and possessing the ability to apply complex technologies that translate business needs into a practical reality; Bilingual.

+/// rewrite ///
 ```

 ### SKILLS